Rid Fat Tire E-Bikes on Beach or Loose Sand

 It’s a common misconception that fat bikes - be it a regular or an e-bike - are just for snow.
 I say that they work pretty much on all terrains that you throw at them.
 Besides what is sand anyways if not just snow‘s hotter cousin.
 So hear me out and you can make your sandy adventure easier.

-- Pack up a pump.
-You will be riding on different terrains coming and going so be sure to not forget to bring a pump with you since you need to be trying different pressured for different terrains.
+You will be riding on different terrains coming and going so be sure to not forget to bring a bike pump with you since you need to be trying different pressured for different terrains.

-- Lower your tire pressure on the sand.
 Now, this is something that takes some testing.
 If you are riding on super loose sand you might want to bring your tire PSI even under 10.
 By the shoreline where the sand is wetter, you would be looking at something from around 10 to 20 PSI.
 It’s better to start high, try and then release pressure if needed.
 Don’t go too low though, the softer the tires more wobbly the ride becomes.
 When you feel comfortable handling and riding the e-bike you should be flying nicely on the sand.
 Learn more about PSI for bike tire here.

 That’s about it.
 The list might be a bit intimidating but I highly recommend you to just go for it.
 It really isn’t that difficult - it’s like riding a bike - once you got it you got it!